Hair Loss and Thyroid Disorders: What You Need to Know

 If you're concerned about taking medication that may exacerbate hair loss, always consult your health care professional and endocrinologist.

-What Can You Do If You're Experiencing Hair Loss?
+What Can You Do If You're Experiencing Thinning Hair?

 Additionally, consider taking hair supplements, such as GRO+ Advanced Hair Care Gummies.
 The 100% vegan formula, which is made without artificial flavors, harnesses broad-spectrum hemp's therapeutic power to help support thicker and fuller-looking hair.
 Folic acid, biotin, zinc and various other vitamins can help hair maintain a luscious, shiny look and feel.